-- ·Staging of the tumor according to the TNM. - To define area requiring adequate dose delivery for treatment - Regression of GTV used as predictive of tumor response tissue volume that contains a GTV and/or subclinical microscopic disease, which has to be eliminated
+- Staging of the tumor according to the TNM. - To define area requiring adequate dose delivery for treatment - Regression of GTV used as predictive of tumor response

-Corresponds to those parts of the malignant growth where the tumor density is largest
+• Corresponds to those parts of the malignant growth where the tumor density is largest.

-• If the tumor has been removed prior to radiotherapy then no GTV can be defined
+• If the tumor has been removed prior to radiotherapy then no GTV can be defined.